-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?

-Ш Yes:
+Yes:

 in fossil gas in nuclear energy

-\checkmark econor • sequently n in environmentally sustaina to activities related to fossil the EU taxonomy.
+V econor O sequently n n environmentally sustainable o activities related to fossil gas the EU taxonomy.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy-alignment in relation to all investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy-alignment in

-1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives.
+&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.